 The RAPID/MOCHA/WBTS (hereafter, “RAPID”) project has pioneered the use of arrays of moorings to measure the variability of the meridional overturning circulation (MOC), sustaining the observations for more than 20 years.

-The Atlantic Meridional Overturning Circulation (AMOC): What Is It and Why Is It So Important?
+The Atlantic Meridional Overturning Circulation (AMOC): What is it and why is it so important?

-The Atlantic meridional overturning circulation (AMOC) carries 1.2 PW of heat northwards in the ocean—1/4 of the combined global atmosphere-ocean poleward transport and equivalent to the power output from 1.2 million power plants.
-The MOC is both a regulator of and vulnerable to global climate change.
-In the past 100,000 years, rapid variations in Earth’s climate (e.g., 10°C changes in Greenland temperatures within a 5 to 25 year period) have been attributed to MOC shutdown.
-In the present climate, multi- decadal fluctuations in the Atlantic have been attributed to MOC variations, and correspond to periods with more intense hurricanes and droughts in the Sahel, variations in central England temperatures, and sea level change along the US East Coast.
+In the present climate, multi-decadal fluctuations in the Atlantic have been attributed to MOC variations, and correspond to periods with more intense hurricanes and droughts in the Sahel, variations in central England temperatures, and sea level change along the US East Coast.
 Future projections of the MOC strength show that this large-scale circulation pattern is very likely to weaken over the 21st century; there is medium confidence that the MOC will not shutdown before 2100, though physically plausible, and the likelihood increases after 2100 under higher emissions scenarios (IPCC SROCC).

 The MOC strength is a key indicator of the state and tendency of the climate and is commonly used as a metric for numerical models–hindcasts, forecasts and predictions.
 Continuous observations of the MOC strength at 26°N have underpinned new understanding of the large-scale ocean circulation.
 These new discoveries have included: